Pre-Arrival Information

 Information on SEVIS Fee Requirement for F-1 Students

-All foreign nationals who come to the United States on F-1 visa status for the purpose of pursuing a full course of study in institutions such as colleges, universities, and language training programs are required to pay the SEVIS fee of $350 as per 8 CFR 103.7(b)(1).
+All foreign nationals who come to the United States on F-1 visa status to pursue a full course of study in institutions such as colleges, universities, and language training programs are required to pay the SEVIS fee of $350 as per 8 CFR 103.7(b)(1).
 This fee is in addition to the visa application fee.

-The SEVIS fee is payable one time for each single educational program in which an F-1 student participates, extending from the time the student is granted F-1 status to the time the student falls out of status, changes status, or departs the U.S. for an extended period of time.
-The money collected will be used by the United States Department of Homeland Security (DHS) to fund the Student and Exchange Visitor Program.
-This program makes it possible for international students and exchange visitors to attend schools in the United States.
+The SEVIS fee is payable once for each educational program in which an F-1 student participates, extending from the time the student is granted F-1 status to the time the student falls out of status, changes status, or departs the U.S. for an extended period.
+The United States Department of Homeland Security (DHS) will use the money collected to fund the Student and Exchange Visitor Program.
+This program allows international students and exchange visitors to attend schools in the United States.
 The fee also funds the Student Exchange Visitor Information System (SEVIS), a computer system for managing international students' and exchange visitors' information during their stay in the U.S.

 Who must pay the SEVIS fee